Early education rooted in the beauty and wonder of nature.

 • The children’s learning takes place through building on their own interests and discoveries while connecting with the natural world around them and fostering their creativity and imaginations

-• Healthy, organic snacks are provided
+• Healthy, organic morning snack provided

-• Children must be 5 by October 1 to be eligible.
+• Children must be 5 by Dec.
+20 to be eligible.
 Exceptions may be made if space allows.

 • Learn more about Forest Schools

-What is Forest Kindergarten & Why is it important?
+-What is Forest Kindergarten & Why is it important?

 The idea behind outdoor education in early childhood is that children have a strong connection with nature and therefore benefit from an outdoor learning environment.
 Outdoor education supports the open-ended, self-directed play that is critical for physical and mental development.